RotorHazard/RotorHazard/doc/Software Setup.md

 Start by installing Raspbian, follow the official instructions here: https://www.raspberrypi.org/downloads/raspbian/, use 'RASPBIAN STRETCH WITH DESKTOP'

+Add an empty file called "ssh" to the root directory of the SD card.
+Per "https://www.raspberrypi.org/documentation/remote-access/ssh/"

 Configure the interface options on the Raspberry Pi.
 Open a Terminal window and enter the following command:
 ```
 sudo raspi-config
 ```
 Select Interfacing Options and enable: SSH, SPI, and I2C.
+(Skip SSH if you added the empty "ssh" file above.

 Do system update and upgrade (this can take a few minutes):
 ```